reelyactive/pareto-anywhere/README.md

     git submodule update --remote

-If developing Pareto Apps from within this repository, changes can be pushed to the Pareto Apps origin by the usual means, from the web/apps folder:
+If developing Pareto Apps from within this repository, changes can be pushed to the Pareto Apps origin (pareto-anywhere-develop branch) by the usual means, from the web/apps folder:

     cd web/apps
+    git checkout pareto-anywhere-develop
+    ...update files...
     git add [...]
     git commit -m "Description of update"
-    git push origin master
+    git push origin pareto-anywhere-develop

 Pareto Anywhere Web App